 In the current GIOs for 2023-24, the City’s goal is to convene members of the Descendant community and other City residents to advise on the content for the African American Heritage Trail; begin construction of Phase 1; and obtain funding for the remaining phases.

-The trail will follow the path outlined in the map on this page.
+The trail will follow the path outlined in the map on this page, though the potential sites along the trail have not been finalized.